What is Pension Drawdown?

 Transferring your pension may affect your guaranteed benefits

 Before you transfer a pension to us you should check if you have any valuable benefits with your existing provider.
 We don’t accept Defined Benefit Pensions, those with Guaranteed Annuity Rates, With Profits or Guaranteed Minimum Pensions.

-Investment pathways are a way for you to select the funds that you are investing in when you are in drawdown.
-You choose one of four objectives for what you would like to do with your money within the next 5 years and the objective you choose will be linked to an investment solution.
+Investment pathways are a way for you to select the funds that you're investing in when you're in drawdown.
+You choose one of four objectives for what you would like to do with your money within the next five years and the objective you choose will be linked to an investment solution.
 When you choose your investment pathway, you won't be locked in and can change it at any time.
 There's also more detail on the objectives themselves within the application.

 |Objectives||Investment||Key Investor Information Document|

 |I have no plans to touch my money in the next five years||Multi-Index 5 Fund||Download PDF|